iamirmasoud/iamirmasoud/README.md

 - [A simple tutorial on Sampling Importance and Monte Carlo with Python codes](http://www.sefidian.com/2022/08/01/sampling-importance-and-monte-carlo-simply-explained/)
 - [BulkBoto3: Python package for fast and parallel transferring a bulk of files to S3 based on boto3!](http://www.sefidian.com/2022/03/28/bulkboto3-python-package-for-fast-and-parallel-transferring-a-bulk-of-files-to-s3-based-on-boto3/)
 - [Setup collaborative MLflow with PostgreSQL as Tracking Server and MinIO as Artifact Store using docker containers](http://www.sefidian.com/2022/08/30/setup-collaborative-mlflow-with-postgresql-as-tracking-server-and-minio-as-artifact-store-using-docker-containers/)
-- Find out more about the following topics on my [Blog](http://www.sefidian.com/archives/):
+- Find out more about the following topics on [Sefidian Academy](http://www.sefidian.com/academy/):

 [Python](https://www.sefidian.com/category/Python) -
 [Artificial Intelligence](https://www.sefidian.com/category/Artificial-Intelligence) -